tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/快速入门_intl_en.md

         transferConfig);

 String bucket = "examplebucket-1250000000"; // Bucket, formatted as BucketName-APPID
-String cosPath = "exampleobject"; // Location identifier of the object in the bucket, also known as the object key String srcPath = new File(context.getCacheDir(), "exampleobject")
+String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key String srcPath = new File(context.getCacheDir(), "exampleobject")
-        .toString(); // The absolute path of the local file String uploadId = null; // If there is an uploadId for the initialized multipart upload, assign the value of uploadId here to resume the upload.
-Otherwise, assign null
+        .toString(); // The absolute path of the local file
+// If there is an uploadId for an initialized multipart upload, assign the value of the uploadId here to resume the upload; otherwise, assign null
+// uploadId for the current upload task can be obtained from the callback of TransferStateListener.
 String uploadId = null;

 // Upload the object.